 While our island naturally enjoys a home advantage when it comes to water sports, there is also a cultural boom on land, whether on the fine sandy beach, on the endless European promenade, in the lush green spa and medicinal forest or in the various halls, museums and churches.
-Whether in the shimmering summer or in the icy winter, in the imperial baths one big event or the other small event leads to unique moments and happy faces.
+Regardless of whether it is in the shimmering summer or in the icy winter, in the imperial baths, one big event or another small event helps to create unique moments and happy faces.

 When the soul needs space again...
 Warm sand trickling through fingers, thoughts that are carried out onto the blue with every wave.
 The moment when all stress is far away and freedom is in every breath.
 Here on the beach, time is a concept from another, distant world.

 The beach is the place of longing for all sun worshipers, air mattress pirates, Kleckerburg architects and professional bathing beauties, for everyone who needs the sea again and wants to experience the sea.
 The beach at the Imperial Baths is not only perfect for relaxing and unwinding.
 Anyone who just likes to stretch out on all fours will find their spot here as well as those who want to actively organize their Baltic Sea break.
 The beach of the Imperial Baths offers a variety of holiday moments.
 The selection ranges from family or dog-friendly beaches, to nudist and textile beaches, to quiet sections.
 Small events and big events such as the winter bathing spectacle, the beach chair world championship, barefoot concerts or kite festivals make the beach an experience in every season.